sagan/simplegoproxy/README.md

 -open-scope "http://example.com/*"
 ```

 This flag can be set multiple times.
 Target urls of these scopes do not require (enforce) signing.
-However, secret substitutions will not work if a such scope url is not signed.
+However, env substitutions do not work if a such scope url is not signed.
 For convenience, `-open-http` flag can be used to make all http(s) urls do not require signing, equivalent to `-open-scope "*://*"`.

 Example: